 - Nature-Based Tourism (forest stay)

 - Dwelling house

 - Service station

+- Food and drink outlet

 - Shop

+- Advertising devices

-According to Table 6.2.3.3.b, a service station and shop are identified as inconsistent uses for the Conservation zone.
-Therefore, a Performance Outcome (POI) is sought in relation to these uses only.
+According to Table 6.2.3.3.b, a service station, food and drink outlet and shop are identified as inconsistent uses for the Conservation zone.
+Therefore, a Performance Outcome (PO1) is sought in relation to these uses only.

-The proposed service station and shop are not considered to represent the intrusion of inconsistent uses, and the proposed development is otherwise consistent with the overall outcomes of the code.
+The proposed service station, food and drink outlet and shop are not considered to represent the intrusion of inconsistent uses, and the proposed development is otherwise consistent with the overall outcomes of the code.
 The following points support this compliance: